-· Look for 'system updates'
+• Look for system updates

-• Press on 'allow automatic updates'.
+• Press on allow automatic updates.
 The updates will be made instantly.
-Do I need anti-virus software?

-iPhone: No anti-virus software needed
+Do I need Antivirus Software?

-iPad: No anti-virus software needed
+iPhone: No antivirus software needed

-Android device: Anti virus software is available as an app and downloadable from the
+iPad: No antivirus software needed

-app store
+Android device: Antivirus software is available as an app and downloadable from the app store

-Laptop or computer: Free or paid for Anti-Virus Software products (See details in Appendix).
+Laptop or computer: Free or paid-for antivirus software products.

 Scams

 Online scams come in a variety of forms.
-Scammers use false promises and deception so people make payments.
-This can be a deposit made for a holiday which doesn't take place, or for an item which doesn't get delivered.
+Scammers use false promises and deception to take payments from people.
+This can be a deposit for a holiday which doesn't take place, or for an item which doesn't get delivered.

-Protect yourself when using the internet:
+Protect yourself when using the Internet:

-- If you are asked to transfer money in advance, take a break and have a conversation with your bank, a family member or friend - Never transfer money to strangers who you have never personally met - When buying or ordering goods use a trusted site and if you're unsure use PayPal or a trusted third-party financial transfer service - Don't answer emails if they don't look right, are asking for money, or you don't know who they are from - Delete the emails and keep safe.
+- If you are asked to transfer money, take a break and have a conversation with your bank, a family member or friend - Think carefully before sending money to strangers you have never personally met - When buying or ordering goods use a trusted site and if you're unsure use PayPal or a trusted third-party financial transfer service - Don't answer emails if they don't look right, are asking for money, or you don't know who they are from - Delete suspicious emails and keep safe.